gfxfundamentals/webgl-fundamentals/webgl/lessons/webgl-instanced-drawing.md

 const matrixLoc = gl.getUniformLocation(program, 'matrix');
 ```

-Then we need to supply data for the positions via a buffer
+Then we need to supply data for the positions via a buffer.

 ```js
 const positionBuffer = gl.createBuffer();